 As Patrick’s mother, Karen is beyond heartbroken by his loss and for years prior was saddened by his struggle.
 She hopes this Foundation will help others impacted by CTE, and educate parents on the dangers of activities, which involve head traumas in order to prevent others from suffering the same loss.
-Karen is a recently retired public school Food Service Director.
+Karen is a retired public school Food Service Director.
 Her energy is now being focused on this Foundation.
-She also enjoys spending time with her two grandsons: Peyton, age 6, and Deacon, 3 years old, as well as her husband, Doug.
+She also enjoys spending time with her grandchildren, children and her husband, Doug.

 Amanda is Patrick’s younger sister.
 She looked up to her handsome, charming, and brilliant older brother her whole life.
-She has a 1-year-old son, Deacon, and is a Realtor for Berkshire Hathaway Home Services in Pittsburgh, PA.
+She has three children and is a Realtor for RE/MAX in Pittsburgh, PA.
 She formerly was a PR Professional for Edelman Public Relations in New York City, and will dedicate her public relations skills and experience to the Foundation.

 Kerrie is Patrick’s Aunt and always had a unique way of sympathizing with Patrick, even though she didn’t completely understand where he was coming from.
 The fact that he could vent to Kerrie without judgment really calmed him.
 Kerrie is an accomplished Graphics Designer and Interior Designer and owns and manages Finds Furniture Consignment in Hollidaysburg, PA.

 Rich is Patrick’s brother-in-law.
 He played football with Patrick at Dartmouth College and lived with him in their fraternity house, GDX.
-Rich works in the oil and gas industry in Western Pennsylvania as the CEO of Redstone International and CFO of Elite Oilfield Services.
+Rich is the CEO of Noble Environmental Inc which provides landfills, recycling and environmental services in Western Pennsylvania and Ohio.
 Rich brings the Foundation his business acumen, his knowledge of football, and his long friendship with Patrick.

-Randi is Patrick’s former fiancée and is the mother of his 6-year-old son, Peyton.
+Randi is Patrick’s former fiancée and is the mother of his son, Peyton.
 She is determined to make sure Patrick’s legacy lives on through their son.
 She is passionate about this Foundation and wants to prevent other families from being pulled apart by CTE, as hers sadly was.
-In addition to being a wonderful mother, Randi is an elementary school teacher and a certified Field Landman.
+In addition to being a wonderful mother, Randi is an elementary school teacher. .

-Jackie is currently a weekend morning Anchor and Reporter at WTAE, Pittsburgh’s Action News 4, and lifelong family friend.
+Jackie is currently the a News Anchor for Eyewitness News at KTSP in Minneapolis, and lifelong family friend.
 By chance, through her involvement and reporting of CTE prior to Patrick’s death, Jackie was able to help the family obtain a prompt autopsy on his brain, which revealed CTE.
 Sadly, today the only reliable diagnostic test for CTE is post-mortem.
 Jackie is committed to raising awareness.

 Doug is Patrick’s stepfather, and with Patrick’s mom feels the intense pain of losing a child.
 He brings a wealth of business knowledge and experience to the Foundation.
 He is the President of Art Guild, Inc., a trade show marketing, exhibit and event firm.
 He is taking time away from his business endeavors to help the Foundation and is a key to its success.